hicksj4/hicksj4/essays/finalproject.md

 ArtShare allows students to:

-- Create Profiles: Students can sign up using their university credentials to create a profile that includes their artistic interests, bio, and a portfolio of their works.
+- Create Profiles: Students/Users can sign up to create a profile that includes their artistic interests, bio, and a portfolio/line to SC/Youtube/Behance etc. of their works.

 - Share Creative Works: Users can upload images of their artwork or embed links to external media (e.g., SoundCloud tracks, YouTube videos) showcasing their music or performance pieces.
 Each post can include a description and tags for better discoverability.